 c.
 Rank the angle between the object's velocity and the x-axis at the lettered times, measuring all angles counterclockwise from +x.
-(Thus, the +y axis is at 90° .)
+(Thus, the +y axis is at 90^{0} .)

 Largest 1.
 ABCDE 2.
 3. 4.
-5. Smallest
+5. Smallest The ranking cannot be determined based on the information provided.

 Since the object moves with constant speed in the positive xdirection, the angle of its velocity vector is 0° a.
 Rank the object's distance from the origin at the lettered times.
-2.
+Largest 1.
+2. 3.
+4. 5.
+Smallest X The ranking cannot be determined based on the information provided.